Omar Pasha: Early life

 Omer Pasha was born Mihajlo Latas (Михајло Латас), an ethnic Serb and Orthodox Christian, in Janja Gora, at the time part of the Croatian Military Frontier of the Austrian Empire (in modern Plaški, Lika region, Croatia).

 His father Petar served in the Austrian Army and in time was appointed lieutenant-governor of the Ogulin district.
 His uncle was an Orthodox priest.
 Mihajlo was an intelligent and lively child, if rather sickly.
 He developed a passion for the military, and on leaving school in Gospić, he went to a military school in Zadar and was accepted as a cadet in his father's Ogulin Regiment on the frontier.
 He had beautiful handwriting, and was assigned to clerical duties.
 There he might have languished, if his father had not upset someone along the corruption line and suffered a conviction for misappropriation.
-Mihajlo escaped charges of embezzlement, having stolen 180 florins from the military safe, by fleeing to the Ottoman Bosnia Eyalet in 1823.
+Mihajlo escaped charges of embezzlement, having stolen 180 florins from the military safe, by fleeing across the frontier to the Ottoman Bosnia Eyalet in 1823.